echobom/UERANSIM-wiki/Installation-and-Usage.md

 ---

-Please always check the terminal for `nr-agent` to see logs realtime, and for more detailed logs see the `logs/` folder.
+Please always check the terminal of the nr-agent to see logs realtime, and for more detailed logs see the `logs/` folder.

 Next Steps:
 [Using Data Plane Features](https://github.com/aligungr/UERANSIM/wiki/Using-Data-Plane-Features)